vaibhavipatil0241/Student-Management-Dashboard/README.md

 The application’s architecture centers on functional React components with unidirectional data flow:

-1. useStudentManager Hook
+1.useStudentManager Hook

  Manages the students state array

  Initializes from localStorage or fallback sample data

  Provides addStudent, updateStudent, and deleteStudent functions that update state and persist changes

-2. App Component
+2.App Component

  Fetches course list asynchronously via coursesService

  Tracks students, editingStudent, searchTerm, and showModal state

  Filters students for display based on searchTerm

  Computes derived values like activeStudents for stats cards

  Handles opening/closing modals for add, edit, and view operations

-3. StatsCards Component
+3.StatsCards Component

  Receives totalStudents, activeStudents, and totalCourses as props

  Renders three cards with icons and gradient backgrounds

-4. SearchBar Component
+4.SearchBar Component

  Receives searchValue, onSearchChange, and onAddClick props

  Renders a text input for live filtering and an Add Student button

-5. StudentList & StudentCard Components
+5.StudentList & StudentCard Components

  StudentList maps over filtered students and renders StudentCard

  Each card shows key details and action buttons for View, Edit, and Delete

  Clicking View opens StudentDetailsModal; Edit and Delete invoke handler props

-6. StudentModal & StudentDetailsModal Components
+6.StudentModal & StudentDetailsModal Components

  StudentModal is used for both adding and editing, with form validation and status/course dropdowns

  StudentDetailsModal displays read-only student info with a prominent Edit button

  All components communicate via props and callbacks, maintaining a clear separation of concerns.
 State updates occur only in the custom hook, ensuring predictable, testable  data flow and easy persistence via localStorage.

 ## Features